Rafbillpc/BaltosPuzzle/README.md

 By inserting such sequences in the middle of a partial solution, some moves can cancel out, providing a cheaper way to affect these few pieces.
 - **Beam search**, for a given heuristic estimation of the distance from a state from to the goal state.

-Typically, insertions work well for the Rubik's cube (when the basic moves affect many pieces, but all pieces start close to their target positions), and beam search works well for the (N²-1)-puzzle (when the basic moves affect very few pieces, but pieces can be far from their target positions).
+Insertions work well for puzzles similar to the Rubik's cube (when the basic moves affect many pieces, but all pieces start close to their target positions), and beam search works well for puzzles similar to the (N²-1)-puzzle (when the basic moves affect very few pieces, but pieces can be far from their target positions).
 But for both kinds of puzzles, I would expect the best solutions to use a combination of both.

 I only used beam search, but my approach struggles to solve the last few pieces,